ClosureTree/closure_tree/README.md

-__Closure_tree is a Rails gem that lets your ActiveRecord models act as nodes in a [tree data structure](http://en.wikipedia .org/wiki/Tree_%28data_structure%29).
-__ Example usages include hierarchical tagging, pages in CMSes, and user referrals.
+__Closure_tree is a Rails gem that lets your ActiveRecord models act as nodes in a [tree data structure](http://en.wikipedia .org/wiki/Tree_%28data_structure%29).__ Common applications include modeling hierarchical data, like tags, page graphs in CMSes, and user referrals.

 Mostly API-compatible with other popular nesting gems for Rails, like [ancestry](https://github.com/stefankroes/ancestry),